Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Traveling Subject

-To enhance the generalizability of harmonization frameworks to data from unseen sites, Xu et al. proposed Site Mix (SiMix) \citep{RN33}, a method based on mixed training data and test-time perturbation.
-Rather than selecting one existing site as the harmonization target, SiMix generates a virtual target site for model training by computing a weighted combination of images from multiple known sites.
-Once the model is trained, the initially harmonized virtual-site image is then linearly mixed with the original test image to produce multiple mixed test images, which are then passed through the trained model again.
-Following the ensemble learning strategy, the final harmonized result is obtained by averaging the outputs across all mixed inputs, thereby improving adaptability to arbitrary test domains.
+To improve generalizability to unseen sites, Xu et al. proposed Site Mix (SiMix) \citep{RN33}, which combines mixed-site training with test-time perturbation.
+Instead of harmonizing to a single existing site, SiMix constructs a virtual target site by linearly combining images from multiple known sites during training.
+At inference, the test image is mixed with its initially harmonized output to generate multiple perturbed inputs, whose predictions are averaged to produce the final harmonized result, following an ensemble strategy.